datquocnguyen/BioPosDep/README.md

 	BioNLP/StanfordBiaffineParser-v2$ python main.py --save_dir models/CRAFT parse <filepath>

 	# Parsed files are by default saved in the model directory with the same name as the original file.
-	# More command line options can be found at https://github.com/tdozat/Parser-v2

 #### Examples